 - Serving a Notice of Levy, or

-The federal tax lien is a legal claim to your property, including property that you acquire after the lien arises.
-The federal tax lien arises automatically when you fail to pay in full the taxes you owe within ten days after we send our first notice of taxes owed and demand for payment, and we make an assessment of the tax.
-The government also may file a Notice of Federal Tax Lien in the public records.
-The Notice of Federal Tax Lien publicly notifies your creditors that the IRS has a claim against all your property, including property acquired by you after the Notice of Federal Tax Lien is filed.
+A federal tax lien is a legal claim to your property, including property that you acquire after the lien arises.
+The federal tax lien arises automatically when you fail to pay in full the taxes you owe within ten days after the IRS makes an assessment of the tax and sends the first notice of taxes owed and demand for payment.
+The IRS may also file a Notice of Federal Tax Lien in the public records, which publicly notifies your creditors that the IRS has a claim against all your property, including property acquired by you after the filing of the Notice of Federal Tax Lien.
 The filing of a Notice of Federal Tax Lien may appear on your credit report and may harm your credit rating.
-Once a lien arises, the IRS generally cannot release the lien until the taxes, penalties, interest, and recording fees are paid in full or until the IRS may no longer legally collect the tax.
+Once a lien arises, the IRS generally can't release the lien until the tax, penalty, interest, and recording fees are paid in full or until the IRS may no longer legally collect the tax.

 The IRS will withdraw a Notice of Federal Tax Lien if the notice was filed while a bankruptcy automatic stay was in effect.
 The IRS may withdraw a Notice of Federal Tax Lien if the IRS determines:

 You may call the IRS at 800-829-1040 to discuss any IRS bill.
 Please have the bill and your records with you when you call.

-Page Last Reviewed or Updated: May 23, 2013
+Page Last Reviewed or Updated: April 14, 2017